Her name is Kelly Simmons… and she’s a struggling mom.

 I remember crying for hours that day.
 I didn’t know what I was going to do to pick myself up, it felt like the end and if it wasn’t for my daughter I do not know how I would have had the energy to fight and go on.
 I knew I had to do something and quick before we were homeless and living out on the streets.

-What did she do to overcome this terrible situation?
+What did she do to overcome her terrible situation?

-She had a “chilling day that changed her life” and pondered on all the things she ‘wanted’ in a job.
-You know, as you do when you don’t even have enough money to pay the rent.
+She had a “chilling day that changed her life”, and thought long and hard about what she wanted in a job.
+As you do when you don’t even have enough money to pay the rent.

-But things worked out ok for here, because she “met a man in a doctor’s office” that revealed his secret ‘work from home strategy’ to her.
-Fast forward to the present, and Kelly is now a “millionaire working from home” and is able to buy anything she wants.
+But it’s ok, things worked out amazingly well for her, because she “met a man in a doctor’s office” that revealed his secret work from home strategy.
+Now she’s a millionaire working from home who can buy anything she wants!
+Incredible.

 Profound isn’t it?
-If only I knew how to post a link on the interweb… I’d be rich!
+If only I knew how to post links on the interweb… I’d be rich!

 This is the same story used across many identical scam websites, and many different alias’ that have ripped off everyday people to the tune of $100’s of millions.
 I’m not kidding.